-Your children are likely to have lots of questions and will be anxious in these uncertain times.
-They will be picking up on changes in emotions within the family and they will be hearing conversations or seeing news and media which can be scary and confusing for them.
+Children are likely to have lots of questions and will be anxious in these uncertain times.
+They will be picking up on changes in emotions within the family and they will be hearing conversations or maybe seeing news and media which can be scary and confusing for them.
 It is important that you are open and honest with them about what is happening.

 When talking to your children, try to use clear and simple language according to their age.
 Especially try to avoid language such as “gone away” or “lost” as this can be confusing; it is clearer to say someone “has died”.
 Express your own feelings as a way to encourage your child/children to express their own.
 Reassure them that you are there to support them through this.

-National bereavement charities are publishing guidance on how to support and talk with your children around bereavement and COVID-19.
+National bereavement charities are publishing guidance on how to support and talk with your children around bereavement.
 Many are offering telephone and online support too.